KnapsackPro/knapsack_pro-ruby/README.md

 ## FAQ

-### Run tests for particular CI node in your development environment
+### How to run tests for particular CI node in your development environment

 In your development environment you can debug tests that were run on the particular CI node.
 For instance to run subset of tests for the first CI node with specified seed you can do.